geerlingguy/drupal-rekognition_api/README.md

 # Rekognition API

-This module interacts with the AWS Rekognition service to identify objects and faces in photos.
-The module requires integration with an active Amazon Web Services (AWS) account, and also requires some initial setup in order to use with a Drupal site using the Media and Media Image modules.
+This module interacts with the [AWS Rekognition](https://aws.amazon.com/rekognition/) service to identify objects and faces in photos.
+The module requires integration with an active [Amazon Web Services](https://aws.amazon.com) (AWS) account, and also requires some initial setup in order to use with a Drupal site using the [Media Entity](https://www.drupal.org/project/media_entity) and [Media Entity Image](https://www.drupal.org/project/media_entity_image) modules.

 ## Requirements